 Consider Student Loan Refinancing After Graduation

-At SoFi, you can combine both federal and private student loans.
-However, know that if you refinance federal loans, you will lose access to federal borrower protections, such as income-driven repayment plans and the Public Service Loan Forgiveness program.
+Know that if you refinance federal loans, you will lose access to federal borrower protections, such as income-driven repayment plans and the Public Service Loan Forgiveness program.

 Whether you need help paying for school or help paying off the loans you already have, SoFi offers competitive interest rates and great member benefits as well.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.